adambard/learnxinyminutes-docs/bash.html.markdown

 # .txt files in the current directory:
 ls -l | grep "\.txt"

+# Since bash works in the context of a current directory, you might want to
+# run your command in some other directory.
+We have cd for changing location:
+cd ~    # change to home directory cd ..   # go up one directory
+        # (^^say, from /home/username/Downloads to /home/username)
+cd /home/username/Documents   # change to specified directory cd ~/Documents/..    # still in home directory..isn't it??

 # You can redirect command input and output (stdin, stdout, and stderr).
 # Read from stdin until ^EOF$ and overwrite hello.py with the lines
 # between "EOF":